“¡Presente! Nonviolent Politics and the Resurrection of the Dead”

 Works in Progress

-“Mourning the Dead, Following the Living: Exemplary dead and charismatic leadership” (under review)
+“Mourning the Dead, Following the Living: Exemplary dead and charismatic leadership” (revised and under review for a special issue of the Journal of Religious Ethics)

 “Just Peacemaking: Practices, norms and ends after twenty-five years”

-Annual Meeting of the Society of Christian Ethics (upcoming), January 2018.
+Annual Meeting of the Society of Christian Ethics, January 2018.

 “Lovers of God’s Law: Politics of the higher law and ethics of civil disobedience”